EliasGit2017/Face_detection/README.md

 I manage to catch the attention of many students and generally get positive feedback during the presentation lecture.

-At the end of the semester, I help interested student improve this code to implement more advanced features (using the geometry and algebra notions they learned during their 1M001 and 1M002 Courses).
+At the end of the semester, I help interested students improve this code to implement more advanced features (using the geometry and algebra notions they learned during their 1M001 and 1M002 Courses).